1How to prevent cancer

-According to the World Health Organisation, one in three cancers can be prevented simply by lifestyle modifications.
+According to the World Health Organization, one in three cancers can be prevented through simple lifestyle modifications.

-The basis of primary cancer prevention is to avoid tobacco exposure.
+The cornerstone of primary cancer prevention is to avoid tobacco exposure.
 One year of smoking cessation reduces the risk of lung cancer by a third.

 Diet